StackBalancer/crypto-price-aggregator-svc/README.md

 terraform destroy -auto-approve
 ```

+### CI/CD
+CI/CD microservice build, test and deployment to AWS ECS is automated via GitHub Actions with pipeline definition stored in [ci-cd.yml](.github/workflows/ci-cd.yml) file.

+> [!NOTE]
+> Requires an IAM User created in AWS for CI/CD with restricted permissions and AWS Credentials added to GitHub.

 ## 🔍 Monitoring & Metrics

 This project includes a `/metrics` endpoint (Prometheus format) exposed by the crypto service.